andrewdyer/scheduler/README.md

 # Scheduler
-Schedule events with this framework-agnostic cron scheduler, which can be easily integrated into your existing project or run as a standalone command scheduler.
+Schedule jobs with this framework-agnostic cron scheduler, which can be easily integrated into your existing project or run as a standalone command scheduler.

 ## License
 Licensed under MIT.
 Totally free for private or commercial projects.